 Warrants for shares that are either puttable or that are contingently redeemable are classified as liabilities on the balance sheets.
-The warrants are subject to remeasurement at each balance sheet date, with changes in fair value recognized as a component of other expense, net.
-The Company continued to adjust the liability for changes in fair value until the completion of its IPO, whereby the warrants were converted to common stock warrants that are no longer be subject to remeasurement, as detailed in Note 15 "Subsequent Events."
+The warrants were subject to remeasurement at each balance sheet date, with changes in fair value recognized as a component of other expense, net.
+The Company continued to adjust the liability for changes in fair value until the completion of its IPO, whereby the warrants were converted to common stock warrants that are no longer subject to remeasurement.